akamai/cli-cps/README.md

 ```
 --cn <value>                 Common name (CN) of the enrollment
 --enrollment-id <value>      Enrollment id
---format <json/yml/yaml>     Desired file format (either json or yaml)
+--json                       Output in json format (Optional: will be default if nothing specified)
---output-file                Filename to be saved (optional).
-If not specified, will be saved in the /json or /yaml folder by default
+--yaml                       Output in yaml format (Optional)

 ```